retroloveletter/JinglesDefense/README.md

 # JinglesDefense
 Homebrew puzzle game for 3DO, inspired by an early 90s Microsoft game (Rodents Revenge).

-The objective of this game is to trap all the cats by moving blocks.
-A cat is trapped if it cannot move whatsoever in any direction (motionless).
+The objective of this game is to trap cats by moving blocks.
+A cat is trapped if it cannot move in any direction.
 Once all on-screen cats are trapped they will turn into cheese which the player can eat for points.
 Cats will get faster and their counts will increase as the game progresses.
+Cats are able to move diagonally, so watch those corners!

 NTSC is currently the only standard this game has been tested on / accommodated for.